GFAmsterdam/Youtube_Trending_Video_Analysis/README.md

 ## Project Overview
 The first week we are working on outlining the project and come up with an objective and questions we could answer regarding the project.

-In an advertising perspective we are trying to figure out what is infuencing the popularity of the videos.
+In an advertising perspective we are trying to figure out what is infuelcing to make a video the most popular on Youtube.
+(Cracking the Youtube Algorithm)

 ## Data
 This dataset includes several months of data on daily trending YouTube videos for USA. with up to 200 listed trending videos per day.